 The Company and its parent company, Prosegur Compañía de Seguridad, S.A., concluded a framework contract on 17 February 2017 (the "Framework Contract") in order to govern the basic principles for their relationship and their respective subsidiaries, in accordance with the best corporate governance practices and, in particular, recommendation 2 of the Code of Good Governance for Listed Companies approved by the CNMV on 18 February 2015 (partially revised on 26 June 2020).
 The contract publicly and precisely defines the various business areas and business relationships as well as the mechanisms in place to resolve any conflicts of interest that may arise.
+On 16 March 2021, the Framework Contract was novated to adapt it to the new reality regarding the performance of the business of outsourcing of value added processes and services (AVOS) for financial institutions and insurers, as a consequence of the sale and purchase of 100% of the share capital of Prosegur AVOS, S.L.U. by the Company from Prosegur Compañía de Seguridad, S.A.,

-The signing of the Framework Contract was reported to the CNMV by way of a significant event filing on 17 March 2017 with registration number 249700.
+The signing of the Framework Contract was reported to the CNMV by way of a significant event filing on 17 March 2017 with registration number 249700, and the novation was also notified as a notification of other relevant information on 16 March 2021, with registration number 8306.

-The Framework Contract can also be viewed by the public on the corporate website of the Company (www.prosegurcash.com) accessed from the Home Page in the "Corporate Governance" section.
+The Framework Contract (as it was novated) can also be viewed by the public on the corporate website of the Company (www.prosegurcash.com) accessed from the Home Page in the "Corporate Governance" section.